 If a remote monitoring station fails to answer alarms swiftly, if they lose connection with the site or they simply don’t have the personnel to deal with an incident, then a site will be left vulnerable – there are no if’s and but’s about it.

 If the remote monitoring station is not efficiently monitoring a site’s security system then their security is not optimised.

-As the installer, you will often recommend a remote monitoring and alarm receiving centre to the end-user.
-And, as a result, you’ll want the remote monitoring station to be getting the right results for your client’s money.
-But how do you choose a remote monitoring station that will get it right and who will be invested in providing the best security for your client’s site?
+Often installers will recommend a remote monitoring and alarm receiving centre to the end-user.
+Installers will want the remote monitoring station to be getting the right results for their clients.
+But how do you choose a remote monitoring station that will get it right, one that will be invested in providing the best security for a commercial site?

-We’ve put together a few questions that you should ask the remote monitoring station when you set up a new connection.
-With satisfactory answers to all of the questions below you’ll be able to leave feeling confident the security system you’ve installed will be getting the site owner real value for money.
+We’ve put together a few questions that you should ask the remote monitoring station prior to setting up a new connection.
+With satisfactory answers to all of the questions below you’ll be able to feel confident that the security system you’ve installed will be getting the site owner and installer real value for money.

 1. How quickly do you answer alarms?

 Reputable alarm receiving centres and remote monitoring stations will be able to report to you how quickly, on average, their operators answer alarms.

 The BS8418 minimum requirement is that 80 per cent of alarms are answered in 90 seconds or less, and that 98.5 per cent are answered in 180 seconds or less.